-The Brookline Wetlands Regulations were promulgated by the Conservation Commission in support of the Wetlands Protection By-Law, as permitted by law.
+The Brookline Wetlands Regulations (PDF) were promulgated by the Conservation Commission in support of the Wetlands Protection By-Law, as permitted by law.
 The regulations do not in any way invalidate, alter or modify the Wetlands Protection By-Law.

 Instructions for Filing for Wetlands Permits

 If you are filing under both the Massachusetts WPA and the Brookline Wetlands By-Law (BWB), or under only the WPA, please use the state forms above.